-A Cisco IOS Gatekeeper can be statically (through a command line interface) or dynamically (through the Gatekeeper API) configured with trigger parameters.
+A Cisco IOS Gatekeeper can be statically (through a command-line interface) or dynamically (through the gatekeeper API) configured with trigger parameters.

-Note Triggers that are statically configured can be removed only through the CLI.
-Likewise, those that are dynamically configured can be removed or modified only through the Gatekeeper API.
+Triggers that are statically configured can be removed only through the command-line interface.
+Likewise, those triggers that are dynamically configured can be removed or modified only through the gatekeeper API.